mishanphiri/portfolio/querries.md

 ================
 Mishan Phiri
 2023-12-07
+# Brief
+The provided database contained information on the movie industry, with all actors and the necessary information that needs to be captured in a movie context.
+Querries used to extract information from the database:

 1. **For each gender, show how many actors there are, who were born between 1940 and 1970**
    SELECT ActorGenderId,Count(ActorId) as [Gender Count]